jssblck/haskellrustlink/README.md

 # TODO

+- [ ] Force the Haskell binary to be statically linked.
 - [ ] Make the build script put the Rust binary somewhere global but system independent for building.
 - [ ] Make a test matrix including Windows so I can validate how that works.